RosCollective/EFT-HCI/README.md

 ## Relationship to Ecological Field Theory (EFT)

-Motion Geometry (EFT) forms part of a broader system:
+Field Geometry (EFT) forms part of a broader system:

 * **Field Geometry (EFT)**  *(this repository)*
   A formal description of interaction as a constrained dynamical field, defining the structure within which the field operates